Dillo User Manual

 Dillo is a web browser designed to be fast, use few resources and support slow and unreliable networks on resource-constrained machines.
 It can load local and remote files via HTTP, HTTPS and FTP.
 Other protocols like Gemini, Gopher, IPFS and others are available as plugins.

 Dillo supports a subset of HTML 4.01 and CSS 2.1 but it doesn't support JavaScript and only implements some elements of HTML 5 and CSS 3.
-It also renders plain text documents and images in PNG, JPG, GIF and SVG formats.
+It also renders plain text documents and images in PNG, JPG, GIF, SVG and WebP formats.

 Reading